chloeekk/chloeekk.github.io/content/posts/how-to-install-obsidian/index.md

 - **Use [[Wikilinks]]**:
   - Recommend enabling—this is Obsidian's core linking method
   - If you need compatibility with standard Markdown, you can disable this and use `[text](link)` format instead

+- **Default location for new attachments**:
+  - Choose a dedicated attachment folder before you begin pasting images, so files do not accumulate in the vault root
+  - See the [Obsidian image and attachment management guide](https://chloevolution.com/posts/manage-images-in-obsidian/) for the available folder strategies

 #### (3) Folder Structure Suggestions